 Canada gives Emera loan guarantee for Nova Scotia Maritime link

-March 7 (Reuters) - Canada has finalized a federal loan guarantee of up to C$1.3 billion for Nova Scotia power company Emera Inc's Maritime Link power transmission project to connect the provinces of Newfoundland and Labrador and Nova Scotia.
+(Reuters) - Canada has finalized a federal loan guarantee of up to C$1.3 billion for Nova Scotia power company Emera Inc's (EMA.TO: Quote) Maritime Link power transmission project to connect the provinces of Newfoundland and Labrador and Nova Scotia.

 "We are working to put the financing in place as soon as possible, which we expect to happen in the second quarter of 2014," Chris Huskilson, president and chief executive of Emera, said in a statement Thursday.

 Jeff Myrick, a spokesman for Emera, said Friday that Nova Scotia power customers should save about C$250 million over the life of the project due to the federal loan guarantee because it will allow the company to get better financing terms.

 The Maritime Link is Emera's part of the first phase of the Lower Churchill Falls project, which includes the 824-megawatt Muskrat Falls hydropower plant in Labrador, the Labrador-Island Transmission Link from Labrador to Newfoundland and the Maritime Link.
 One megawatt can power about 1,000 homes.